wuchalejs/wuchale/README.md

 ```

 Create `/src/locales/` (relative to the projects root) if it doesn't exist, and
-then set it up in your main component.
-Assuming `/src/App.svelte`:
+then set it up in your main component:

+- SvelteKit: `src/routes/+page.svelte`
+- Svelte: `src/App.svelte`

 ```svelte
 <script>